Inside the Memory Engine of AI Agents

 The “Lost in the Middle” phenomenon is a documented reality: models are significantly better at retrieving information from the very beginning or the very end of their context than from the middle.
 In a long Vibe Coding session, the “middle” is where your core business logic lives.
 When an agent forgets the middle, the vibe breaks.

-The Four Layers of Agentic Memory
+The Five Layers of Agentic Memory (The Dual-Brain Architecture)

-1. The Reactive Layer (Short-Term Buffer)
+1. The Sensory Layer (Short-Term Buffer)

 This is the raw conversation history.
 It’s what you see in the chat window.
 It is volatile and high-resolution.
 Every character, every tool call, and every error message lives here.

-• Problem: It grows too fast.
-A single npm install output can consume 5,000 tokens of precious context.
+- Problem: It grows too fast.
+A single

-• Vibe Coding Fix: Automated pruning and “High-Signal Filtering.”
+npm installoutput can consume 5,000 tokens of precious context. - Vibe Coding Fix: Automated pruning and “High-Signal Filtering.”
 We don’t save the whole log; we save the result of the log.

 2. The Reflective Layer (Working Memory / Continuity)